 To learn about limitations, see Known Limitations of Billing - Revenue Integration for more information.

-- Export data source objects from Zuora Billing using Data Source API and AQuA API.
+- The data source objects are exported from Zuora Billing by using the Data Source API and AQuA API.

-- Import object data into Zuora Revenue Pre-Staging tables without processing.
+- The object data is imported into Zuora Revenue Pre-staging tables without processing.

 Zuora Billing data source objects can be categorized into two groups: